thejohnfreeman/project-template-python/docs/package.rst

 =======

-Once you're done testing and documenting your project, you may want to package and distribute it.
+Once you're done testing and documenting your project, you may want to package and distribute it so that other people can install, import, and use it.
 Poetry can help you upload a package to the `Python Package Index (PyPI)`_.
 You only get one shot to publish a specific version on PyPI, however.
 If you make a mistake, you have to publish a new version.
 That's why they made a `TestPyPI`_ where you can overwrite a version until you get it right.

 .. _Python Package Index (PyPI): https://pypi.org/
 .. _TestPyPI: https://test.pypi.org/